Convair XF-92: Operational history

 In April 1948 the XF-92A was shipped to Muroc Dry Lake (later to become Edwards AFB).
 Early tests were limited to taxiing, although a short hop was made on 9 June 1948.
 The XF-92A's first flight was on 18 September 1948 with Convair test pilot Ellis D. "Sam" Shannon at the controls.
 On 21 December 1948 Bill Martin began testing the aircraft for the company.
 After 47 flights totaling 20 hours and 33 minutes, the aircraft was turned over to the USAAF on 26 August 1949, with the testing being assigned to Frank Everest and Chuck Yeager.

-Yeager was the first Air Force pilot to fly the XF-92A on 13 October 1949.
+On 13 October 1949 Yeager became the first Air Force pilot to fly the XF-92A.
 On his second flight he dove the aircraft in a 4 g split-S dive, reaching Mach 1.05 for a brief time.
 When approaching for landing on this flight he continued to pull the nose higher and higher in order to slow the forward speed to avoid the problems from his first attempt.
 Surprisingly, the aircraft simply wouldn't stall; he was able to continue raising the nose until he reached 45 degrees pitch, flying under control in that attitude to a landing at 67 mi/h, 100 mi/h slower than Convair had managed.

 In 1951, the XF-92A was refitted with an Allison J33-A-29 engine with an afterburner, offering a thrust of 7500 lbf.
 The re-engined XF-92A was flown by Yeager for the first time on 20 July 1951.
 However, there was very little improvement in performance.
 In addition, there were maintenance problems with this engine and only 21 flights were made during the next 19 months.
 A final engine change was made to the 5400 lbf J33-A-16.

 On 9 April 1953, Scott Crossfield began a series of flights on behalf of NACA.
 These tests revealed a violent pitch-up tendency during high-speed turns, often as much as 6 g, and on one occasion 8 g.
 The addition of wing fences partially alleviated this problem.
 Crossfield flew 25 flights in the XF-92A by 14 October 1953.
-After the aircraft's last flight the nose gear collapsed as Crossfield taxied off the lake bed and the aircraft was retired.
+After the aircraft's last flight the nose gear collapsed as Crossfield taxied off the lake bed; the aircraft was retired.

 None of the pilots had much good to say about the design.
 Yeager commented "It was a tricky plane to fly, but ...
 I got it out to 1.05 Mach."
 Crossfield was more direct, saying "Nobody wanted to fly the XF-92.
 There was no lineup of pilots for that airplane.
 It was a miserable flying beast.
 Everyone complained it was underpowered."